chrisvfritz/prerender-spa-plugin/README.md

 1. __SEO__: When content is loaded asynchronously, crawlers won't wait for it to be loaded.
 2. __Slow clients__: When users are accessing your site on a bad Internet connection, you want to be able to show them content as soon as possible, even before all your JS is downloaded and parsed.
+3. __OpenGraph / Social Metadata__: Facebook, Twitter, and networks that prefetch metadata to render rich previews are particularly sensitive to asynchronously rendered content.
+Often, they will fail to fetch unique metadata about your page unless the `<meta>` tags are statically rendered.

 Prerendering can improve SEO just as well as SSR, with significantly less setup.
 As for slow clients, prerendering can serve content even faster and for much cheaper, as a global CDN is much less expensive than globally distributed servers.